The kind of yard that makes your neighbors jealous doesn’t have to take a lot of work

 2. Ditch Seasonal Planting With Perennials

 Unlike annuals, perennial plants are a simple landscaping idea that never goes out of style.
-Literally, they come back each spring as long as you choose the right plant for your USDA plant hardiness zone.
+Literally, they come back each spring—which means you won’t have to redo this landscaping project—as long as you choose the right plant for your USDA plant hardiness zone.
 For example, something like a gardenia may act like an annual in a cold-weather climate.

 Kip McConnell, director of the Southern Living Plant Collection, recommends abelia for its long flowering season and low water requirements.
 Abelia is a low-maintenance plant that doesn’t require a lot of water and can withstand temperatures that dip below freezing.
 In zones 5 or 6 (the northern United States), the stems might die back during the colder months—but don’t worry.
 The flowers will return.